Introduction and Overview

 Plant, MEWPS, Vehicles and Trailers

-If you intend to operate plant, vehicles or trailers, you must ensure you are adhering to the site rules:
+If you intend to operate plant, MEWPS or trailers, you must ensure you are adhering to the site rules.

-- All vehicles entering the immediate working area MUST have a banksman supervising all movements.
+- All vehicles entering a loading area, including trailers MUST have a banksman supervising all movements.

-- All other PPE must be worn that has been identified in your task risk assessment.
+- All other PPE must be worn that has been identified in your risk assessment.

 - It is important that you only conduct the work activity that you have been contracted to perform on site.

-- We operate a strict no alcohol or intoxicating drugs policy onsite at all times.
+- Podium Event Group operates a strict no alcohol or intoxicating drugs policy onsite at all times.
 Any person found to be intoxicated will be removed from site.

 - The use of mobile phones is prohibited when undertaking safety critical tasks.
 Always be aware of your surroundings when making and receiving calls / text.
 Make sure you are in a safe place before using your mobile phone.

 - Watch out for trip hazards, running cables, hanging cables and general equipment during the build / derig periods.
-Please report any spillages or slip hazards to a member of the production staff or the safety advisor.
+Please report any spillages or slip hazards to the Site Manager.

 Working at Height

-- All work at height must be planned and included within your task RAMS.
+- All work at height must be planned and included within your RAMS.

 - Ladders must be suitable for the activity being undertaken and should only be used for short duration tasks.